2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Invoice expires if the full amount has not been paid after?

 The invoice timer is set to 15 minutes by default.
-The timer is a protection mechanism against volatility since it locks the Bitcoin amount according to the Bitcoin to fiat rates.
+The timer serves as a protection mechanism against volatility, as it locks the Bitcoin amount according to the Bitcoin-to-fiat exchange rates.
 If the customer does not pay the invoice within the defined period, the invoice is considered expired.
-The invoice is considered "paid" as soon as the transaction is visible on the blockchain (0-confirmations) but considered "complete" when it reaches the number of confirmations the merchant defined (usually, 1-6).
+The invoice is considered "paid" as soon as the transaction is visible on the blockchain (with zero confirmations), and is "complete" when it reaches the number of confirmations the merchant has defined (usually 1-6).
 The timer is customizable by minutes.

 #### Consider the invoice paid even if the paid amount is X% less than expected?

 When a customer uses an exchange wallet to pay directly for an invoice, the exchange takes a small fee.
 This means that such an invoice is not considered fully completed.
-The invoice gets the status "paid partially".
+The invoice is marked as "paid partially".
 You can set the percentage rate here if a merchant wants to accept underpaid invoices.

 ### Rates

-In BTCPay Server, when an invoice gets generated, it always needs the most up-to-date and accurate Bitcoin to fiat price.
-When creating a new store in BTCPay Server, administrators get asked to set their preferred price source; after the store is set up, store owners can always change their price source in this tab.
+In BTCPay Server, when an invoice gets generated, it always needs the most up-to-date and accurate Bitcoin-to-fiat price.
+When creating a new store in BTCPay Server, administrators are asked to set their preferred price source.
+After the store is set up, store owners can change their price source in this tab at any time.

 #### Advanced rate rule scripting